create3000/x_ite/docs/_posts/components/Networking/InlineGeometry.md

 - Mnemonic "this geometry is *solid* like a brick" (you don't render the inside of a brick).
 - If in doubt, use *solid*='false' for maximum visibility.
 - AccessType relaxed to inputOutput in order to support animation and visualization.
-- For InlineGeometry, the default value of *solid* is FALSE since most usages of retrieved meshes need two-sided rendering.
+- For **InlineGeometry**, the default value of *solid* is FALSE since most usages of retrieved meshes need two-sided rendering.

 #### Warnings